 In order to enable a wider application of handovers and in particular preregistration signaling, security must be guaranteed for the control traffic.
 As described above, this signaling traffic is mediated by the PoS in each target network, which may be unknown to the MN until the need for handover has been determined.
 In such cases, for secure signaling, the MN needs to establish a security association with the TPoS.
 The process of establishing such a security association can be quite time consuming and often expensive in processor cycles as well.
 This clause specifies a fast, straightforward method for providing security associations as needed between the MN and the TPoS in any target network within the networks covered by the roaming partners.

 This specifies one algorithm to allow the SPoS to distribute a key derivation key K to the MN and to its desired TPoS.
 The key derivation key is then used to derive other keys that are used as the basis for a secure communications channel between the MN and the TPoS, enabling further secure preregistration activities.
-The notation used in this clause for PoS-based handover keys is listed in Table 11.

-—Notation for SPoS-based exchange of key derivation key K